Cyberlane/Tree-Kit-Trinket/Tutorial.md

 ![007]

 When pushing the LEDs through the holes, make sure not *not* push them all the way through.
-Once they are about half way through, bend them towards the edge of the board' until they are flush against the board.
+Once they are about half way through, bend them towards the edge of the board until they are flush against the board.

 ![008]